-We buy things like toilet paper, soy sauce and oil in bulk.
+We buy things like toilet paper, soy sauce, and oil in bulk.
 If we can keep them for long and we have room to store it.
-And some things are not cheaper on bulk.
+And some things are not cheaper in bulk.
 Again, you need to compare the price.
-One thing is very important when comparing two products: The price per kilo (or ounce).
+One thing is essential when comparing two products: The price per kilo (or ounce).

 5. Make good use of your freezer

 There are many things you can buy and freeze.
 You should use it to be able to take advantage of more sales.
-If you see that juicy pork at 40% sale, buy a bunch of it and freeze it.
-We do not go often to Aligro.
-But once we go, we buy around ten kilograms of meat and freeze a bunch of it.
+If you see your favorite piece of meat at a 40% sale, buy a bunch of it and freeze it.
+We do not often go to Aligro.
+But once we go, we buy around between ten and twenty kilograms of meat and freeze a bunch of it.

 6. Avoid brands

-There is a huge difference in prices in most shops between brand products and basic products.
+There is a massive difference in prices in most shops between brand products and basic products.
 And most of the time, they are the same.
-There may be some brands that are really special.
+There may be some exceptional brands.
 But most of them are not that special.
-They just make more advertisement.
+They just make more advertisements.
 And people know them more and as such buy them more.
 But you need to avoid them.

 My first example is non-bio Tomato Ketchup.
 The cheapest Tomato Ketchup is Migros own MBudget Tomato Ketchup for 1.40 CHF per kilo.
 The Heinz equivalent is 4.29 CHF per kilo.
 That is three times more expensive!
-This is a huge difference.
+A factor of three is a huge difference.
 And I am not even talking about Heinz Bio that 7.05 CHF per kilo.
-This is five times more expensive.
-Do you really think it is worth the price?
+It is five times more expensive.
+Do you think it is worth the price?
 I do not think so.
 It is only tomato paste, vinegar, spices, and sugar in the end.

 Try to make the computation one time for each brand you buy to see how much you can save.
 I am pretty sure that you can save a lot of money by avoiding brands when doing groceries!

-7. Grow your own vegetables
+7. Grow your vegetables

 Conclusion – Low food budget is possible

 The most important tip for your food budget is that you need to start to cook if you are not doing it already.
 Do not go out to have lunch every day.
-Then, you need to make your groceries in a smart way.
-Shop in a cheap shop and avoid brands.
+Then, you need to shop smarter: shop in a cheap shop and avoid brands.
 If you can buy in bulk and freeze some things, this could also help you a lot!
 If you are committed, you will be able to keep your food budget very low!

-Do you have any more tips for keeping food budget lower?
+Do you have any more tips for keeping your food budget lower?
 How much is your monthly food budget?